Postgres: Insert mutation¶

 To insert fields of array types, you currently have to pass them as a Postgres array literal.

-Example: Insert a new author
+Example: Insert a new author with a text array emails field:

 mutation insert_author {